 Scripture: “If you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.”
 Romans 10:9

-In regard to the 2020 pandemic, I certainly don’t have the answers—nor do the experts who disagree on what we should or shouldn’t be doing!
-But I thought of three catechism-style life questions that might apply to the situation or at least serve as conversation starters during this unprecedented time.
+In regard to the pandemic that started in 2020, I certainly don’t have the answers—nor do the experts who disagree on what we should or shouldn’t be doing!
+But I thought of two catechism-style life questions that might apply to the situation or at least serve as conversation starters as we navigate through these un-chartered times.

 Question: Are we ever guaranteed another day of life?